Real Estate in Moscow, Russia

 We asked foreigners in Moscow what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Moscow typically include a refrigerator, stove, oven, washing machine, and dishwasher.
 Other common appliances may include a microwave, toaster, and coffee maker.
-Heating and air conditioning systems are also usually included," explained one person living in Moscow, Russia.
+Heating and air conditioning systems are also usually included," said one in Moscow.

 Additional Information about Searching for a Home in Moscow: